 “We’ve used the advice line a lot and we are really pleased with the service,” says Penny, “at the moment we’re mostly calling up for HR and legal advice around individual cases.

 “I would recommend working with Croner, I’m hoping we can continue working proactively with each other.
-We’d like to expand on our current usage of the Simplify system and work with Croner to see how the system can best benefit us as we move forward with the self-service element.”
+We’d like to expand on our current usage of the online management system and work with Croner to see how it can best benefit us as we move forward with the self-service element.”

 Do you have any questions?